Deploy AI Apps with Intel® OpenVINO™ and Red Hat

 - (40:21) How OpenVINO can boost your AI efforts

-To learn more about AI and the latest OpenVINO release, read AI Developers Innovate with Intel® OpenVINO™ 2022.1.
+To learn more about AI and the latest OpenVINO release, read The AI Journey: Why You Should Pack OpenShift and OpenVINO™ and AI Developers Innovate with Intel® OpenVINO™ 2022.1.
 Keep up with the latest innovations from Intel and Red Hat, by following them on Twitter at @Inteliot and @RedHat, and on LinkedIn at Intel-Internet-of-Things and Red-Hat.

 This podcast was edited by Georganne Benesch, Associate Editorial Director for insight.tech.

 Christina Cardoza: Hello and welcome to the IoT Chat, where we explore the latest developments in the Internet of Things.
 I’m your host, Christina Cardoza, Associate Editorial Director of insight.tech.
 And today we’re talking about deploying AI apps with experts Audrey Reznik from Red Hat and Ryan Loney from Intel®.

 Welcome to the show guys.

 Audrey Reznik: Thank you.
 It’s great to be here.